jjones-99/cs4500-sp2020-a1-part2-jones-tam/README.md

 #### The Map class.

 Because we don't have any way of using generics or similar strategies in CwC, the Map class simply keeps track of Objects.
 This provides functionality of a map, probably through the Object class' `hash()` and `equals()` methods, using Objects as both keys and values.
+This Map class does not take ownership over any of the Objects added to it as keys or values.